 We are working with local farmers to establish and conserve native pollinator habitat!

 Changing how farmland is managed can have a broad and profound influence on populations of bees, butterflies, and a range of other animals.
 In 2017, the Oneida County Land & Water Conservation Department received a Sustainable Agriculture Research and Education (S.A.R.E.) grant to help increase pollinator outreach and engage farmers (both small-scale and large-scale), educators, and students in establishing and conserving native pollinator habitat.
-Please browse through our Pollinator Friendly Farming Resources, follow our story below, or contact us to see how we can help!
+Please browse through our Pollinator Friendly Farming Resources or contact us to see how we can help!